xr-cc/CME292/README.md

 ### Course Syllabus
 The course syllabus for winter 2022 is available [here](cme292-syllabus-winter22.pdf).
-The course syllabus for winter 2023 is available [here].
+The course syllabus for winter 2023 is available [here](cme292-syllabus-winter23.pdf).

 ### Topics
 1. Course Introduction, MATLAB Fundamentals